Panquesito7/Panquesito7/TESTIMONIALS.md

 **[ngdream](https://github.com/ngdream): I am a student and I was impressed by david's work and I would like to work with him one day.😇**

 **[Fais Edathil](https://github.com/E-fais): David is friendly mentor for me , he doesn’t even know me , but he i has helped me to learn open source.**

+**[Suraj Kumar](https://github.com/suraj-996): I came to your profile only today and was amazed to see how hard-working you are and you are doing great in your life.
+I loved connecting with you and have also started contributing to open source.**